sendanor/node-fin-id/README.md

 Initializing
 ------------

-Each feature has a property:
+Each feature is a property:

     var hetu = require('fin-id').hetu;